ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/maou-gakuin-no-futekigousha/+article.md

 released: "2020-07-04"
-alias: [The Misfit of Demon King Academy] title:en: "The Misfit of Demon King Academy: History's Strongest Demon King Reincarnates and Goes to School with His Descendants" title:jp: "Maou Gakuin no Futekigousha: Shijou Saikyou no Maou no Shiso, Tensei shite Shison-tachi no Gakkou e"
+alias: [The Misfit of Demon King Academy] title:en: "The Misfit of Demon King Academy: History's Strongest Demon King Reincarnates and Goes to School with His Descendants"
+romaji: "Maou Gakuin no Futekigousha: Shijou Saikyou no Maou no Shiso, Tensei shite Shison-tachi no Gakkou e"
 genres: [action, adventure, comedy, demons, magic, fantasy, school]
 verdict: pending